tsnellgrove/dark_castle3/doc/to_do.md

 But many of the puzzles in Dark Castle - or any other text adventure - hinge on exception cases to these norms.
 The Player tries to walk south from the entrnace but they're turned back with a clue.
 The Player wants to take the Shiny Sword but the Hedgehog intercedes.
 The Player tries to examine the control panel but the Goblin attacks before they can.
 The Iron Portcullis can only be opened by matching the Lever Array to the Messy Handwriting on the Note and then pushing the Red Button.
 These custom, copmlex, and pro-active Player interactions require a more intricate coding solution than a simple door - and the general name I give for many of these is "Machines".
 What follows is a history of my thinking about how to implement "Machines" in Dark Castle.

+The Journey to Modular Machines:

-The journey to establishing a structure for machines was a long and winding one that's hopefully arrived at a reasonable solution.
+The journey to establishing the current structure for machines was a long and winding one that's hopefully arrived at a reasonable solution.
 Here were the major milestones:

 1) In both v1 and v2 I realized the need to interject pre and post actions into the game based on player behavior.
 A pre-action is one that occurred before the player's intended result (e.g. the Hedgehog blocking Burt from getting the shiny Sword).
 A post-action is one that occurs after Burt's action (e.g. after Burt pushes the Red Button the Control Panel machine should whirr and possibly open the Iron Portcullis).
 In the early versions of the game the player's commands were sent to an enormous If-Then-Else construct that checked to see if the conditions were right to invoke a pre or post action.
 This always disturbed me for several reasons:
 	A) It was extremely opaque to anyone reading the code.
 You could easily read through the coding for the Entrance and have no idea that going East or West off the Drawbridge was deadly.